-- a) Where a pupil makes an accusation against a member of staff and the accusation is shown to have been deliberately invented or malicious, the Headteacher will consider whether to take disciplinary action in accordance with this policy. - b) Where a parent has made a deliberately invented or made a malicious allegation, the Headteacher will consider whether to require that parent to withdraw their child or children from the School on the basis that they have treated the School or a member of staff unreasonably.
+- a) Where a pupil makes an accusation against a member of staff and the accusation is shown to have been deliberately invented or malicious, the Headteacher will consider whether to take disciplinary action in accordance with this policy. - b) Where a parent has made a deliberately invented or made a malicious allegation, the Headteacher will consider whether to require that parent to withdraw their child or children from the School on the basis that they have treated the School or a member of staff Saint Christina's School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+It is our aim that all pupils fulfil their potential.